dmbarbour/glas/docs/GlasDesign.md

 * **get** ((label:V|R) label -- V) - given label and record, extract value from record.
 Fails if label is not in record.
 * **put** (V (label?_|R) label -- (label:V|R)) - given a label, record, and value on the data stack, create new record with the given label associated with the given value.
 Will replace existing label in record.
-* **del** ((label?_|R) label -- R) - remove label from record.
-Equivalent to adding label then removing it except for any prefix shared with other labels in the record.
+* **del** ((label?_|R) label -- R) - remove label from record, including any suffix of the label that is not shared by other labels in the same record.
+If label is not in record, is equivalent to adding label first then removing it.

-Labels don't need to be textual, but they must be valid bitstrings.
-Use of a non-label input as the top stack argument to get, put, or del will diverge (same as 'tbd') instead of failing.
-It's preferable if the labels are statically known values in most use cases.
+Labels are bitstrings that often share prefixes but are distinguished by suffix.
+It is possible to operate on multiple fields within a record by operating on the shared prefix directly. *Note:* If the label input is not a bitstring, behavior is divergence instead of backtracking failure.

-Glas programs do not have any math operators.
-Those must be awkwardly constructed using get/put/del and loops.
+Although optimized for records, these operators are used to build all data manipulation in Glas programs.
+Performance will often depend on *Acceleration*.

 ### Effects and Environments